jenkinsci/jenkins.rb/README.md

 Developer Instructions
 ======================

-The dependencies for the gem and for developing the gem are managed by bundler.
+The dependencies for the gem and for developing the gem are managed by Bundler.

     gem install bundler
     git clone http://github.com/cowboyd/jenkins.rb.git
     bundle install

+The test suites expects Jenkins to speak English.
+If you are not using an English locale prepare the terminal session running the test suite with:

+    export LC_ALL=en_US.UTF-8

 The test suite is run with: